noahzeisberg/FyUTILS/README.md

 ## YouTube

 `youtube` lets you download a YouTube video.
 The arguments of this commands are just the YouTube URL of the video.

+## FUEL

+`fuel` lets you easily add FUELS to FyUTILS.
+You just need to enter the path of the FUEL and it will be copied to the FUEL save directory.